Permissions

 and want:

-The owner (www-data
+The owner (

 ) to have full control (rwx